London Museum

-The museum is part of a group that also includes two other locations: the Museum of London Docklands, which is based in West India Quay and remains open to the public; and Museum of London Archaeology, which conducts archaeological excavations both inside and outside London.
+The museum is part of a group that also includes two other locations: London Museum Docklands, which is based in West India Quay and remains open to the public; and the Museum of London Archaeological Archive, based at Mortimer Wheeler House.
 The museum is jointly controlled and funded by the City of London Corporation and the Greater London Authority.
 Its current director is Sharon Ament.